Injury prevention for footballers

 Adequate warm up

 Dynamic stretches, (where the stretching involves movement) and make this sport specific.
-Think of the warm up as a ‘dress rehearsal’ working up to the main performance by giving an understated version of what is to come, perform specific movements with and without the ball that are typical in football, focus on key muscle groups of the chosen sport, so in football the hamstrings which are commonly injured, the groin and ankle are all an important focus.
+Think of the warm up as a ‘dress rehearsal’ working up to the main performance by giving an understated version of what is to come, perform specific movements with and without the ball that are typical in football, focus on key muscle groups of the chosen sport.

 Strength and technique